 Defining modelling approach for ORSA scenarios, e.g. balance sheet stress tests versus projections over short or long term.

 Evelyn is an actuary and Managing Consultant in Finalyse Dublin.
-She has over 14 years’ experience between consulting and life industry.
-Evelyn has expertise in regulatory and financial reporting, actuarial modelling, and capital projections.
-She is currently focusing on climate change risk management and IFRS 17.
+She has 15 years’ experience between consulting and life industry.
+Evelyn has expertise in regulatory and financial reporting (Solvency II, BMA EBS, IFRS, US GAAP), actuarial and capital modelling, external audit, and risk management.
+She is currently focusing on climate change risk management and CSRD requirements.

 Integration of Climate Change Risk in the ORSA and Risk Management Framework